ToSyMa Study

 We say thank you:

-Almost 100,000 women took part in the ToSyMa Study, thus contributing to its success.
+Almost 100,000 women have taken part in the ToSyMa study and thus contributed to its success.

-We are very grateful indeed to them – as well as to the German Research Foundation (DFG), which has been providing significant funding for the study, and will continue to do so until 2025
+Our sincere thanks go to them and to the German Research Foundation (DFG), which has provided significant funding for the study since 2016 until 2026.

-Equally, we would like to thank all the study teams in the 17 Screening Centres involved
+We would also like to thank all the study teams in the 17 participating screening units.

 Publications